Written By

 When you commit to this kind of intentional recovery, you train differently.
 You move through life differently.
 You feel more connected to your body—not just during workouts, but in everyday moments.

-So if you see a Work-in on your schedule, lean in.
+So if you see a recovery session on your schedule, lean in.
 Trust it.
 That session is there to support your energy, your health, and your long-term growth.
 Because this journey isn’t about burning out—it’s about building a body and life that’s sustainable, strong, and fully supported from the inside out.